indico/indico/SECURITY.md

 # Security Policy

 The Indico Team takes security very seriously.
 We greatly value the efforts of those who help us maintain the security and integrity of the project.
 If you discover a vulnerability, we ask that you report it responsibly so that we can fix it promptly.

 ## 💌 Reporting a Vulnerability

-Please report it using GitHub's ["Report a Vulnerability" button](https://github.com/indico/indico/security/advisories/new).
+Please report it using GitHub's ["Report a Vulnerability" button][github-report-vuln].
 If you don't have a GitHub account, you can instead send an email with the details of the issue to:

 **indico-team@cern.ch**